utdata/icj-class/css/css-class.md

 ## Lets add a footer

-You may have noticed that this nutrition div is smack dab at the bottom of the page.
+You may have noticed that this nutrition div is hugging the bottom of the page.
 Let's add a footer to close of the page nicely.

 - Add this to the html file, after the closing `<article>` tag.